pderop/reactor-netty-httpclient-benchmarks/README.md

 - in normal mode (no work stealing), the frontend takes around 1,5 / 2 cores (it's because all http2 pool connections are managed by the same event loop.
 Initializing the frontend with a hack like the following just after the frontend is started allows to make sure all http2 polls connections are managed by different event loops:
-(replace `N` by the number of cores of the machine where the frontend is running, if 10 CPUS: use -c10) In this case, performances are better (**todo**: benchmarks in this mode, to see the differences)
+(replace `N` by the number of cores of the machine where the frontend is running, if 10 CPUS: use -c10) In this case, performances are better (**todo**: do benchmarks in this mode, to see the differences)
 ```
-h2load -cN -m100 -n 100 https://127.0.0.1:8091/post
+h2load -c16 -m100 -n 100 https://127.0.0.1:8091/post
 ```
+(adjust **-c16** option with the number of available CPUs where the frontend is running)

 - with work stealing, the frontend takes around 90% of the cpus.